bargavjayaraman/hugo_site/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Paper Accepted!"
-  content = "Sep 25, 2024: Our paper titled Measuring Deja Vu Memorization Efficiently has been accepted at NeurIPS 2024." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Sep 25, 2024: Our paper titled Measuring Déjà Vu Memorization Efficiently has been accepted at NeurIPS 2024." align = "center"  # Choose `center`, `left`, or `right`.

   overlay_color = "#223"  # An HTML color value.